GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 #### Relations

-Not only property values can be asserted as described above, but also relationships (SpecIF statements) can be created of the current entity (SpecIF resource) to other ones.
+Not only property values can be asserted as described above, but also relationships (SpecIF statements) can be created between the current entity (SpecIF resource) and other ones.
 For example _oslc_rm:refinedBy_ between two requirements or _oslc_rm:satisfies_ between a system component and a requirement.
 In order to successfully create relationships, the user-defined IDs (_dcterms:identifier_) or titles (_dcterms:title_) of the entity to be linked must be given between double or single quotation marks.
 Multiple resources can be specified separated by commas.